bygreencn/pavement-crack-detection/README.md

 # Training and Test
 The training and test steps are same with HED, please read the instruction in https://github.com/s9xie/hed.

+If you encounter any issue when using our code or model, please let me know.

 # Note: please cite the corresponding papers when using these datasets.

 CRACK500: @inproceedings{zhang2016road,